Simple Vegan Blog

 This is one of those basic recipes you should have on hand when going vegan, so it's included in my Veganuary collection, but it's also perfect to enjoy during the Holidays and on a daily basis.

-It can be used in sandwiches, burgers, or salads (like my vegan potato salad or vegan chicken salad), with French fries, or as a base for sauces or dressings (like my vegan tartar sauce or vegan ranch).
+It can be used in sandwiches (like my Vegan BBQ Jackfruit Pulled Pork or vegan burgers), salads (like my vegan potato salad or vegan chicken salad), with French fries, or as a base for sauces or dressings (like my vegan tartar sauce or vegan ranch dressing).

 Jump to: